MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ### Region architectures

-Azure regions have a variety of configurations (also called *region architectures*).
-Many regions support [availability zones][azure-regions-with-availability-zone-support].
-Many regions have a [*paired region*][azure-region-pairs].
-Some newer regions have [multiple availability zones and don't have a paired region][regions-with-availability-zones-and-no-region-pair].
+When you design a multi-region solution, consider whether the Azure regions you plan to use are paired or not.

-You can build a multi-region solution even when your region doesn't have a pair.
+You can build a multi-region solution even when the regions aren't paired.
 However, the approaches you use to achieve a multi-region architecture might be different.
 For example, in Azure Storage, you can use geo-redundant storage (GRS) with paired regions.
-If your chosen region doesn't have a pair, consider using features like Azure Storage [object replication](/azure/storage/blobs/object-replication-overview), or design your application to write to multiple regions.
+If GRS isn't available, consider using features like Azure Storage [object replication](/azure/storage/blobs/object-replication-overview), or design your application to write to multiple regions.

+### Combine multi-zone and multi-region approaches

+You can also combine multi-zone and multi-region approaches.
+For example, you might deploy zone-redundant components into each region and also configure replication between the regions.
+This type of approach can be very complex to configure and it can be costly, but for some solutions provides a very high degree of reliability.

 ## Example use cases